salesforce/best/docs/content/docs/running-remotely.md

 }
 ```

-This is very similar to configuring Best to run on an agent, except we have added a `spec` configuration option.
-Like we added information about the browser and version to the agents, we can now tell the hub which browser and version we would like our benchmarks to run on.
-This allows us to create separate configurations that will run on different agents all through the same hub.
+This is similar to configuring Best to run on an Agent except you have added a `spec` configuration option.
+Like you added information about the browser and version to the Agents, you can tell the Hub which browser and version to run your benchmarks.

 You should set the environment variable `HUB_TOKEN` to your token which you got from the above steps.

 ## Agent & Hub Frontend
-Both the hubs and the agents come built-in with a frontend that allows you to monitor the state of the jobs they are running.
+Both the Hubs and Agents come with a built-in frontend that allows you to monitor the state of the benchmarks they are running.

-You can view the frontend simply by visiting the URL of your agent or hub in your browser of choice.
+View the frontend by visiting the URL of your Hub or Agent agent.

 <img class="window-capture" src="/assets/images/agent_frontend.png" alt="Agent Frontend">